FlaxCommunityProjects/flax-custom-visject-plugin/README.md

 To run the Visject surface in a built game, you need to create a runtime representation of it.
 For example, you could go over every node and turn it into shader code.
 Or you could copy the surface nodes and run a simple interpreter at runtime.

-> ![Note]
->
-> Note: You cannot reference `SurfaceNode` at runtime, because it is in the Editor assembly.
-So, you have to copy every single node to your own class if you want to write an interpreter.

-A simple approach for doing so is to go over the surface in a *depth first* manner.
-This makes it easy to execute the nodes in a correct order, where every node gets executed *after* the nodes before it have finished.
-It also conveniently detects cycles in the graph.

 The Visject graph has a number of important parts that need to be compiled into our output

 - Input parameters